The many facets of fuelling and feedback in jetted AGN

 - Dominique Eckert (University of Geneva)

-The workshop will be hosted at the historic Palazzo Santa Chiara in the centre of Tropea, with four full days and one half-day of scientific presentations and discussions.
-We aim to include some long lunch breaks to allow you to relax, discuss, and explore the historic town and beautiful beaches with your colleagues.
-A broad range of social activities will be also offered, including a welcome reception on Sunday 10th September, the social dinner on Tuesday 12th September, and a choice of half-day excursions (either by land or by sea) on Wednesday 13th September.
+The workshop will be hosted at the historic Palazzo Santa Chiara in the centre of Tropea, with three full days and two half-days of scientific presentations and discussions.
+A broad range of social activities will be also offered, including a welcome reception on Sunday 10th September, the social dinner on Tuesday 12th September, a choice of half-day excursions (either by land or by sea) on Wednesday 13th September, and an aperitif on the beach on Thursday 14th September.

 Due to the limited capaticy of the venue, the workshop is restricted to about 80 attendees.
 We aim to make the workshop a safe space for all, and as such the meeting will have a Code of Conduct.
 Registering for the meeting signifies that you agree to abide by this code of conduct, and accept the sanctions within it may apply if you break it.